webgme/webgme/docs/meta_modeling/meta_editor.rst

     A Cauer Low Pass Analog Circuit in Modelica

-With out without Modelica a very natural breakdown of this domain is include the concepts of a :code:`Component`, :code:`Pin`, and :code:`Connection`.
+With or without Modelica a very natural breakdown of this domain is include the concepts of a :code:`Component`, :code:`Pin`, and :code:`Connection`.
 Additionally, since our goal is to build electrical circuits, we also need the concept of a :code:`Circuit`.

 The video below shows how you can add these initial concepts as meta-nodes starting from your empty project.